lo1ol/DarkroomTimer/README.md

         - [BERM BRM-D480-5A](https://sl.aliexpress.ru/p?key=KyW6GRj)
         - [SSR-41FDA](https://sl.aliexpress.ru/p?key=oBW6G3x)
     * If you don't want to use timer with low wattage lamps (LED): you can buy [this popular SSR](https://sl.aliexpress.ru/p?key=wXDhGqU).
 This one has leakage in turned off state, and it's enough to power on the lamp
+12. [LCD with preinstalled I2C adapter](https://sl.aliexpress.ru/p?key=szYrVQH) (Optional.
+Not tested.
+Alternative for common LCD).
+Pros and cons of I2C version:
+    * Easier to solder -- you need to solder only 5 pins: GND, VCC, SDA -> A4, SCL -> A5, K -> Brightness control PIN (D5)
+    * Can work with electromagnetic relays without any graphical artifacts, BUT it's still not recommended to use them, because they generated reverse current.
+It can destroy your device
+    * Has bad response time.
+Version with direct LCD connection is more responsive on encoder rotation.
+[Demo](https://youtu.be/_PjdLxWIzHs)
+    * Not require resistor for contrast regulation.
+Use embedded potentiometer to adjust it

 > **WARNING**: Don't use solenoid relays.
 It can lead to hieroglyphs on the display and even kill Arduino